YunYouJun/hexo-theme-yun/docs/en/guide/config.md

     "content": "Hello, World!",
     "author": "Brian Kernighan",
     "from": "The C Programming Language"
   },
   {
-    "content": "The so-called daily life we ​​spend day by day may actually be a continuous miracle.", "from": "Daily"
-  },
-  {
     "content": "Yeah, what I love is neither the stars nor the galaxy.",